 On-campus student employment is a high-impact experience that can enhance overall career readiness by helping students develop transferable skills and gain valuable work experience.
 The resources below are based on the 8 NACE competencies and are designed to support hands-on learning experiences within student employment.

 “The Employment Readiness Toolkit is a self-paced online course that focuses on the NACE career readiness competencies.
 This course includes interactive modules that help students understand, assess, develop, articulate, and reflect on these competencies.

-The Career Ready Guide takes approximately 5 hours to complete.
-Supervisors and student employees should work together to develop goals and a timeline for completion.
+The Employment Readiness Toolkit takes approximately 2 hours to complete.
+Supervisors and student employees should work together to develop goals and a timeline for completion”

 SkillSurvey is an evaluation tool based on the NACE competencies.
 Supervisors and student employees each assess the student’s work-related behaviors in a survey that takes less than 10 minutes to complete (on average).